OneNoxTi/sms-api/docs/instruction/sms/address_book/recipients.md

 slug: /recipients
 ---

 In this tab, you can create and delete address books that contain recipients' phone numbers.
-You can also add other information, such as name or birthday, to the address book besides the phone number.
+You can also add additional information to your address book, such as a name or birthday.

 To open this tab, select **SMS** → **Address Book** in the side menu and select **RECIPIENTS** tab.